DreamCloud-Project/McSim-TLM-NoC/README.md

 This repository contains the simulator used to simulate embedded applications described using the Amalthea application model on top of NoC-based architectures.
-Follow the steps below to run a simulation.

 ## Directory content